neilchen1998/drip-detector/README.md

 # Drip Detector

+## Packages

+### tqdm

+[tqdm](https://github.com/tqdm/tqdm) is a fast progress bar tool in CLI written in Python.
+It shows progress bars and the overhead is low.

 ## Apple Silicon Acceleration

 In order to utilize the GPU on Mac, install the following packages with **conda**: